hermippus/reminder.c/README.md

 # reminder.c
-Simple reminder written in C.
+A simple reminder written in C.

 It's just a pet project.